 Urwand suddenly became tongue-tied and began to refer to something else – I think Louis B. Mayer’s comments on another topic – but I pulled Urwand back and said that was not what I had asked: I asked about his proof for endnote 163.
 After a couple of minutes of stumbling around for something coherent to say and some very interesting body language, Urwand simply fell back to his constant refrain when he has been challenged over his six month long, international book tour, “It’s all documented in my book.”

 A question was then asked about the validity of telling the Jewish moguls’ story from the perspective of German archives.
 Isn’t that exactly what Hitler and the Nazis would have wanted – to control the narrative of their most hated?
-Through The Collaboration, the long dead Nazi regime gets to do just that, as in this story, the bad guys are the Jews; the pervasive and frightening anti-semitism within America is stripped away; the constrictive regulatory environment; and the moguls’ covert and other personal efforts, such as paying for spies to infiltrate pro-Nazi groups, and private, unrecorded actions, all get in the way of Urwand’s fable.
+Through The Collaboration, the long dead Nazi regime gets to do just that, as in this story, the bad guys are the Jews.
+The pervasive and frightening anti-semitism within America is stripped away; the constrictive regulatory environment is denied; and the moguls’ covert and other personal efforts, such as paying for spies to infiltrate pro-Nazi groups, and private, unrecorded actions, all get in the way of Urwand’s fable.
 Instead, everyone has a good laugh about Hitler’s love of King Kong and Mickey Mouse.

 Urwand was then asked if he would update the book if errors were identified.
 He answered that in all of the criticism he received, not one error had ever been found but yes, if there were any, he would.
 Of course, most of the rebuttals have found errors and all point to hugely manipulative errors of omission.